sebastiankalciov/Theseus/README.md

 - Draw on a paper a simple polygon
 - Place the phone above a paper
-- Take picture and send image to firebase
+- Take picture
-- Process image from firebase (opencv) then compute the graph
+- Process image then compute the graph
-- Use Dijsktra to compute the shortest path
+- Compute the shortest path
-- Represent visually the shortest path on the web using D3.js
+- Represent visually the shortest path on the web

 Note: This is a simple representation of the app's flow